 CRM is not master data management

-The decision to add MDM is never about whether CRM itself adds value; the answer to that is an unequivocal “yes,” customer relationship management is more important today than ever before.
+The decision to add master data management is never about whether CRM itself adds value; the answer to that is an unequivocal “yes,” customer relationship management is more important today than ever before.
 And in a certain number of instances, CRM alone may be adequate, for example if a company uses just a single instance of CRM.

 That does still happen.
 Though anyone involved with CRM for a few years or more will attest to the fact that such situations are increasingly rare.

 And even if they have only one instance, data enrichment is still required for optimal business process efficiency.
-Cross-referencing is another challenge with CRM that customer MDM can address through the identification of relationships and hierarchies.
+Cross-referencing is another challenge with CRM that customer master data management can address through the identification of relationships and hierarchies.

 CRM builds strong relationships.
-CRM + Customer MDM makes them stronger
+CRM + Customer Master Data Management makes them stronger

 The issue is not simply that companies today commonly have multiple instances of CRM.
 It is that their customer data lives in multiple enterprise apps, which complicates the process of creating a single customer view (SCV) and making it accessible to everyone who needs it.
 Another issue is CRM is focused on contact information, which alone doesn’t serve the evolving customer experience driven needs of the organization.
 This is where master data management comes in.

 According to Kimberly Collins, Managing Vice President for Customer Service Applications at Gartner, “Master data management is a critical success factor in constructing and executing optimal customer experience management processes.
-Application leaders responsible for CRM and CX projects or programs must incorporate the MDM discipline into their overall strategy.”1
+Application leaders responsible for CRM and CX projects or programs must incorporate the Master Data Management (MDM) discipline into their overall strategy.”

 Many organizations with significant investments in CRM try and make it the basis of a customer master data quality and governance program.
 What they don’t realize is CRM was not designed for these roles.
 One reason being CRM doesn’t have the ability to create a single, up-to-date, centralized customer record across the enterprise, incorporating and updating information created and stored in a myriad of otherwise siloed data sources, systems and applications.